wts-thomas/wts-wordpress-default-theme/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 2.8.3 - 11-19-2024 =
+* Additional checkbox to hide Edit with Elementor links when viewing all pages
+* Removes the non-alpha character function for Gravity Forms that may cause fatal errors

 = 2.8.2 - 10-29-2024 =
 * New Home Page Template file